syy1125/PGJFall2018-Spinball/README.md

 - `MINOR`: Minor changes or additions to game.
 Most players would not feel that the game is significantly different.

-  This may include but is not limited to: introduction of new QGBs, adjustment of QGB stats, etc.
+  This may include but is not limited to: introduction of new QGBs sets, adjustments to existing game mechanics, etc.

 - `PATCH`: Bug fixes and/or polish.
 There is no mechanics change.

-  This may include but is not limited to: bug fixes, new special effects, performance optimizations, etc.
+  This may include but is not limited to: bug fixes, new special effects, balance changes, performance optimizations, etc.